Mike Toglia Preview, Player Props: Rockies vs. Braves

 - The Braves pitching staff ranks first in MLB with a collective 9.5 strikeouts per nine innings.

-- The Braves have a 3.83 team ERA that ranks third across all MLB pitching staffs.
+- The Braves have the third-ranked team ERA among all league pitching staffs (3.81).

-- The Braves allow the first-fewest home runs in baseball (135 total, one per game).
+- The Braves surrender the fewest home runs in baseball (135 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.